rhysbrooks1/CS321-002-s25-team-09/README.md

 Accepted-137.189.241.19 2
 ```

 Now we will have a database that we can use to test the search functionality.
-We can use the
+We can the use the
 following command for testing it.

 ```
 $ java -jar build/libs/SSHSearchDatabase.jar --type=accepted-ip --database=test.db \